Lefetamine: Society and culture

 The Canadian Controlled Drugs and Substances Act was amended in 2016 to include the substance as a Schedule III substance.
 Possession without legal authority can result in maximum 3 years imprisonment.
 Further, Health Canada amended the Food and Drug Regulations in May, 2016 to classify Lefetamine as a controlled drug.

 Research

-Some related pyrrylphenylethanones had analgetic activity comparable to morphine.
+Some related pyrrylphenylethanones had analgesic activity comparable to morphine.
 Some pyrrole analogues were reported to have analgesic effects comparable to lefetamine and being devoid of neurotoxic properties.